-Housing & Residence Life Office: The Housing & Residence Life office is located on the first floor of the Administration Building, Suite 155.
+Housing & Residence Life Office: The Housing & Residence Life office is located on the first floor of the Administration Building, Suite 102.
 The office is open Monday through Friday from 8am - 5pm.
 Please feel free to stop by our office or contact us via phone at (580)-559-5602 or via email at housingresidencelife@ecok.edu.

 Director of Residence Life: The Director of Residence Life is a professional who oversees the on-campus living environment.
-The Director is responsible for supervising all Housing staff, as well as working to implement and improve Housing policies, practices, and protocols for the betterment of the on-campus community.
+The Director is responsible for supervising all Housing Staff, as well as working to implement and improve Housing policies, practices, and protocols for the betterment of the on-campus community.

 Housing Coordinator: The Housing Coordinator is a professional who coordinates department initiatives and programs, including RA selection, RA training, as well as summer camps and conferences.
-The Area Coordinator also advises the Residence Hall Association which offers quality programs while acting as the voice for students living in the residence halls.